clez/PortableSPK/README.md

 Portable SPK Source
 ===================

-Synology SPK repository PHP class

-See examples for a quick start.
+PHP class for Synology 3rd party package repositories See examples for a quick start.

 Features: